 Human intervention halted the natural land building process of the Mississippi Delta.

-The resulting land loss across the Delta is leading toward catastrophic collapse.
+The resulting land loss across the delta is leading toward catastrophic collapse.
 Over the last century, almost 1,900 square miles of deltaic wetlands, an area approximately the size of Delaware, have disappeared from Louisiana.
-Without action, by 2100 Louisiana will have lost virtually all of its coastal wetlands.
+Without action, by 2100 Louisiana won’t have any wetlands at all.

 Maintaining the shipping channel and flood protection for coastal communities has led to increasingly expensive challenges.
 The necessity of safeguarding existing commerce and navigation has led to increasing levels of river management to protect the existing channel alignment and depth.
 Simultaneously, communities flourished in the protected areas behind the levees, increasing the need for protection and driving expectations of further flood-risk reduction.
 The unpredictability of congressionally approved funding for projects carried out by the U.S. Army Corps of Engineers exacerbates the problem.